jsturtevant/timed-funktor/README.md

 az login
 ```

+## Create Azure Storage Account and Azure Function

 ```bash
-az storage account create --name <storage_name> --location westeurope --resource-group myResourceGroup --sku Standard_LRS az functionapp create --name funkDemo2 --storage-account funkstorage  --resource-group demoTest2 --consumption-plan-location eastus2
+az storage account create --name <storage_name> --location westeurope --resource-group myResourceGroup --sku Standard_LRS

+az functionapp create --name funkDemo2 --storage-account funkstorage  --resource-group demoTest2 --consumption-plan-location eastus2
 ```

-If you see this error `Sequence contains no elements` try logging out and login.
+If at any point you see this error: `Sequence contains no elements` try logging out and logging in using `az func logout` and then `az func login` and enter your Azure credentials..

+## Update Application settings
+You will need to create a service principal to access your Function app at the resource group level.
+Create a new service principle:

 ```bash
 az ad sp create-for-rbac -n <name-of-service-principal> --scopes /subscriptions/<your-subscription-id>/resourceGroups/<your-resource-group->  --role Owner
 ```

 Your output will look like:

 ```
 {